prototypefund/reproducible-website/_docs/jvm.md

 - `-DskipTests`: avoid running tests, but still builds (necessary for some projects)
 - `-Dgpg.skip`: avoid pgp signing
 - `-Papache-release` or any release profile: activate release-specific tasks used by `maven-release-plugin`

+### multi-module build
+For multi-module builds, each produced artifact will have its own buildinfo file with `mvn.build-root` property defined, to know the root from which the rebuild must happen.

 Reproducible Builds for sbt
 ---------------------------